prithviraj-maurya/stroke-model-prediction-flask/README.md

 ### The output would be the prediction percentage of Stroke.
 ### Several pretrained models are present in the models folder and input data in the input.
 ### App is deployed on heroku on [link](https://stroke-model-prediction-flask.herokuapp.com).
+### API is /predict POST method with below payload
 ### The api recives the following parameters
 ```json
 {